guildai/guild.ai/pages/index.md

 <p class="highlight" markdown="1">

-Guild AI brings systematic control to ML so you can improve your models faster and avoid mistakes.
-It encourages engineering best practices for automation, measurement and governance.
-Use it to control and optimize all stages of your ML pipeline from data preparation to training to deployment.
+Guild AI brings systematic control to ML so you can build better models faster and avoid errors.
+It enables engineering best practices for automation, measurement, and governance.

 </p>

 <p class="highlight">

-Guild AI is vendor and platform independent.
-It's freely available under the Apache 2.0 open source license.
+Guild AI is freely available under the Apache 2.0 open source license.

 </p>

 ---